 And if you’re traveling in a group, all the more reason to rent a charter bus bus in Miami.
 When everyone stays together, no one gets lost and plans run smoothly.
 Your local bus driver will know the best routes to these beaches too, so you’ll save time and worry on that front.

 For large groups, either a school bus or coach bus are your best options.
 For maximum comfort, amenities, and storage space for luggage, opt for the coach.
 The school bus is suitable for local rides like a school field trip.
-For smaller groups, our minibus and mini coach buses are more intimate.
-The minibus is a no-frills, smaller version of the school bus, while the mini coach carries the amenities of the big coach in a smaller vehicle.
+For smaller groups, our minibus, mini coach buses, and passenger vans are more intimate.
+Our minibus rentals are a no-frills, smaller version of the school bus, while the mini coach carries the amenities of the big coach in a smaller vehicle.